Boost your business with an Apprentice

 - Apprentices will have a dedicated training assessor and training at the College is led by trainers who are experts in their industry.

 - As an employer you will set the wage for your Apprentices at the start of the Apprenticeship.
 To attract the right candidates this needs to be competitive and many employers build in incentives to recognise achievement.
-Employers may be able to access a grant (AGE grant) if recruiting 16 – 24 year olds in a small company, and even more benefits will be available under the new Apprenticeship Levy coming in April 2017, contact us for more information.
+Employers may be able to access a grant (AGE grant) if recruiting 16 – 24 year olds in a small company (less than 50 employees).
+Contact us for up-to-date information on grants and funding, including the Apprenticeship Levy (new for 2017).

 How much will hiring an Apprentice cost?